cosimoagostinelli/Hor_dissimilarity_measures/README.md

-If you use this code, please cite the following paper: https://arxiv.org/abs/2503.16959
+If you use this code, please cite the paper: https://arxiv.org/abs/2503.16959